ntutic/json_scrapy/docs/topics/shell.rst

 certain point of your spider, if only to check that response you expect is getting there.

-This can be achieved by using the ``scrapy.shell.inspect_response`` function.
+This can be achieved by using the ``jscrapy.shell.inspect_response`` function.

 Here's an example of how you would call it from your spider::

-    import scrapy
+    import jscrapy

-    class MySpider(scrapy.Spider):
+    class MySpider(jscrapy.Spider):
         name = "myspider"
         start_urls = [
             "http://example.com",